Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/Install_PALEO_PISCES_off.md

 ## Before starting

-Before using the python scripts, load the python module v3.7.5, on IRENE:
+Before using the python scripts, once you are connected to IRENE make sure you use the right environment (Documentation [here](https://forge.ipsl.jussieu.fr/igcmg_doc/wiki/Doc/ComputingCenters/TGCC/Irene#Generalenvironment)).

+Then load the python module v3.7.5:
 ```
 ml load python3/3.7.5
 ```